magepages/mpdocs/docs/blog-m2/user-guide.rst

 .. image:: https://i.imgur.com/Lxt3Aia.png

-* In **Enable Monthly Archive** field: Select “Yes” to display the monthly archive on the frontend.
+* In the **Enable Monthly Archive** field: Select “Yes” to display the monthly archive on the frontend.
-* In **Number of records** field: Set the number of months to display on the frontend.
+* In the **Number of records** field: Set the number of months to display on the frontend.
 If you leave it blank, the default number is 5 (the last 5 months statistic).
-* In **Type of Datetime** field: Choose your favourite format of the date.
+* In the **Type of Datetime** field: Choose your favourite format of the date.
 We offer 4 types of month/year displays.

 1.5.
 Comments
 ^^^^^